veracity/veracity-documentation/sections/dataplatform/mms/accesscontrol.md

 Currently on Admin and Reader is available as roles.

 **Admin**
-- Can add sites in a portfolio
+- Can add sites in a portfolio.
-- Can update site (metadata, devices, hierarchies and parameters)
+- Can update site (metadata, devices, hierarchies and parameters).
-- Can delete site, devices
+- Can delete site, devices.
-- Can evaluate ruleset
+- Can evaluate ruleset.
-- Can create assessments
+- Can create assessments.

 **Reader**
-- Can view site information
+- Can view site information.
-- Can export devices
+- Can export devices.
-- Can evaluate ruleset
+- Can evaluate ruleset.
-- Can view standard
+- Can view standard.

 ##Tenant manager
 Tenant managers must be added by Onboarding team, contact (mail: support@veracity.com)
-- Can access all assets with admin rights
+- Can access all assets with admin rights.
-- Can create new portfolio
+- Can create new portfolio.
 - Can delete portfolio.
-- Can update standard
+- Can update standard.
-- Can publish new version of standard
+- Can publish new version of standard.

 ## Query for permissions